falzm/fsdiff/README.md

 - a/c
 - a/c/d

-2 new, 2 changed, 2 deleted
+2 new, 2 modified, 2 deleted
 ```

+Similar to the traditional `diff` tool, the `fsdiff diff` command's exit status has a specific meaning: `0` means no
+differences were found, `1` means some differences were found, and `2` means trouble.

 ## Installation